DataDog/integrations-extras/f5-distributed-cloud/README.md

 	 3.d Select Configure in the Client Private Key field, enter the secret in the box with type selected as Text.
 	 3.e Select Blindfold, wait for the operation to complete, and click Apply.

-**Step 4: Complete log receiver creation**
+**Step 4: Finish set up**

 - Select Save & Exit to complete creating the global log receiver.
-Verify that logs are received into your Datadog account.
+Verify that [logs][9] are received into your Datadog account.

 ## Data Collected